About St Andrew's

 St Andrew’s is a church of the past, present and future.
 We cherish our heritage and the opportunity to share it with others.
 Previous generations of villagers have created and cared for this church and it serves as a place of inspiration, witness and prayer for many.

-A message from Sally Constable, St Andrew's Churchwarden
+A message from The PCC of St Andrew’s

 A very warm welcome to our website and thank you so much for your interest in St Andrew’s.
 We hope you enjoy looking at our website and finding out about different aspects of life here in the church and our village.

 As part of the Bybrook Benefice, we are one of ten churches and our priest in charge is the Reverend Marc Terry.
 Working with him are two ordained non stipend ministers plus a number of lay readers and visiting clergy.
-The Reverend Alun Glyn-Jones has been a regular visiting clergy for the past 19 years and we are very grateful to him and the Team Ministry for all their support of this parish over the years.
+We have been delighted to welcome Anjali Kanagaratnam, who is Assistant Curate in the Benefice, to lead our regular services.
+She has come to know us as a community and we are grateful to her for this.
+We are also grateful to all visiting clergy and the Bybrook Team Ministry for all their support to St Andrew’s and the local community.

 Here in Castle Combe our PCC (Parochial Church Council) is very much an active team of local volunteers, who take responsibility for looking after and progressing the life of the church in the local community.
-As churchwarden, I am supported by six other PCC members and we very much work as a team to enhance and ensure St Andrew’s continues as a vibrant and living church for the generations to come.
+In all we are six PCC members and we very much work as a team to enhance and ensure St Andrew’s continues as a vibrant and living church for the generations to come.
 Each of the PCC shares in the life of St Andrew’s and their talents and interests are reflected in its life.
-I am grateful to the PCC and others locally who do so much to ensure the church opens every day to anyone who wishes to come in.
-Tasks vary from detailed financial work to hosting services, church spring cleaning and autumn churchyard tidies, putting on fundraising events, church flower arranging, supporting wedding couples, safeguarding and many other things!
+Others locally do much to ensure the church opens every day to anyone who wishes to come in.
+As a PCC we work on detailed financial work, hosting services, church spring cleaning and autumn churchyard tidies, putting on fundraising events, church flower arranging, supporting wedding couples, safeguarding and many other things!

 Our church calendar is a lively and busy one and we do hope that by visiting our website you will have gained a flavour of St Andrew’s and that you will come and visit us.
 The door of St Andrew’s is open every day of the year unless there are exceptional circumstances.